1. FC Kaiserslautern: Success in the 1950s and entry to the Bundesliga

-This marked the beginning of the club's dominance of the Oberliga Südwest as they went on to capture the division title eleven times over the next twelve seasons.
+This marked the beginning of the club's dominance of the Oberliga Südwest as they went on to win the division title eleven times over the next twelve seasons.
 FCK advanced to Germany's first post-war national final in 1948, but lost 1–2 to 1.
 FC Nürnberg.

-Kaiserslautern became a presence on the national scene through the early 1950s, capturing their first German championship in 1951 with a 2–1 victory of their own, this time over Preußen Münster.
+Kaiserslautern became a presence on the national scene through the early 1950s, winning their first German championship in 1951 with a 2–1 victory of their own, this time over Preußen Münster.
 They won a second title in 1953, followed by two losing final appearances in 1954 and 1955.
-The club also sent five players to the national side for the 1954 FIFA World Cup, which West Germany won in what became popularly known as "The Miracle of Bern".
+The club also sent five players to the national side for the 1954 FIFA World Cup, which West Germany won in a final sometimes referred to as The Miracle of Bern.

-Kaiserslautern's performance fell off late in the decade and into the early 1960s, the only highlight being an advance to the 1961 DFB-Pokal final, where they lost 0–2 to Werder Bremen.
+Kaiserslautern lost 0–2 to Werder Bremen in the 1961 DFB-Pokal final.
 The side recovered its form in time to again win their division on the eve of the formation in 1963 of the Bundesliga, Germany's new professional football league.
 This secured them one of the 16 places in the new top flight circuit.
-However, the club's next honours would be some time in coming: they made failed German Cup final appearances in 1972, 1976, and 1981 and were UEFA Cup semi-finalists in 1982 (losing narrowly to eventual winners IFK Göteborg).
-In that time from 1974 to 1984 Ronnie Hellström as goalkeeper, among others, has shaped the time.
-The club could finally win the domestic Cup in 1990.
-They followed up the next season with their first Bundesliga championship.
+They were German Cup runners-up in 1972, 1976, and 1981, and were UEFA Cup semi-finalists in 1982 (losing narrowly to eventual winners IFK Göteborg).
+The club finally won the domestic Cup in 1990, and followed up this achievement the following season with their first Bundesliga championship.
 Both times the manager was Karl-Heinz Feldkamp.